-Each enhancement request submitted as an Item for Special Consideration must include:
+Each enhancement request submitted must include:

-- A description of the proposed new or expanded activity. - An explanation of the purpose for which the requested funds will be used. - Supporting detail identifying the proposed classification of any positions requested, proposed capital equipment and a breakdown of all other proposed expenditures. - Any related revenue and/or transfers.
+- A description of the proposed new or expanded activity. - An explanation of the purpose for which the requested funds will be used. - Supporting detail identifying the proposed classification of any positions requested, proposed capital equipment and a breakdown of all other proposed expenditures.

+• Any related revenue and/or transfers.